 Section 57(a) proscribes certain transactions between a business development company and persons related to the business development company in the manner described in Section 57(b) ("57(b) persons"), absent a Commission order.
 Section 57(a)(4) generally prohibits a 57(b) person from effecting a transaction in which the business development company is a joint participant absent such an order.
-Rule 17d-1, made applicable to business development company is purchase plan.
+Rule 17d-1, made applicable to business development companies by Section 57(i), proscribes participation in a "joint enterprise or other joint arrangement or profit-sharing plan," which includes a stock option or purchase plan.
 Employees and directors of a business development company are 57(b) persons.
-Thus, the issuance of shares of Restricted Stock could be deemed to involve a joint transaction involving a business development company and a 57(b) person in contravention of Section 57(a)(4).
+Thus, the issuance of shares of Restricted Stock could be deemed to involve a joi nt transaction involving a business development company and a 57(b) person in contravention of Section 57(a)(4).
 Rule 17d-1(b) provides that, in considering relief pursuant to the rule, the Commission will consider (i) whether the participation of the business development company in such enterprise, arrangement, or plan is consistent with the policies and purposes of the 1940 Act and (ii) the extent to which such participation is on a basis different from or less advantageous than that of other participants.